flyingpenguin0/HiveSweeper/README.md

   ### - Records and Fetches game results
     - Create MongoDB Document based name/level data from client + timer data from express server
     - A RESTful endpoint to create/read/delete db documents
-    - Axios and http-proxy-middleware used to connect to the endpoint from the front-end server
+    - Axios and websockets used to connect to the endpoint from the front-end server

   ### - User interactions ( ex ) left/right click )